Seiko Matsuda: 1983–1984

-1984 was very busy in that she launched four tours that year which took up the whole year: "Jewels" between January and April, "Fantastic Fly" between April and June, "Magical Trump" between July and November and "Golden Juke" in December.
+1984 was very busy, in that she launched four tours that year, which took up the whole year: "Jewels" between January and April, "Fantastic Fly" between April and June, "Magical Trump" between July and November and "Golden Juke" in December.

-In February 1984 she released her sixteenth single "Rock'n Rouge", making it the sixth single written by Matsutoya.
-The song served as the television commercial for the cosmetic company product Lady 80BIO Lipstick launched by Kanebo.
+In February she released her sixteenth single "Rock'n Rouge", making it the sixth single written by Matsutoya.
+The song served as the television commercial for the cosmetic company product Lady 80BIO Lipstick by Kanebo.
 The single debuted at number 1 on the Oricon Weekly Charts and sold over 674,000 copies.
 On the yearly Oricon rankings, the single ranked 3rd.
-In that same month, she released her second home-video concert "Seikoland: Budoka Live 1983", which includes footage from the second concert she held at Budokan in 1982.
-As with the previous release, it failed to chart on the Oricon Weekly charts.
+In that same month, she released her second home-video concert "Seikoland: Budoka Live 1983", which includes footage from the second concert she held at the Budokan in 1982.
+As with the previous release, it failed to chart.

 Her song "Natsu No Jewelry" was the theme song of the Japanese version of The NeverEnding Story (film).

 In May 1984 she released her seventeenth single "Jikan no Kuni no Alice", the seventh single to be written by Matsutoya.
-B-side track "Natsufuku no Eve" served as the theme song for the theatrical cinema movie of the same title (screened in July in the same year), starring Seiko herself.
+B-side track "Natsufuku no Eve" served as the theme song for the theatrical cinema movie of the same title, starring Seiko herself.
 The single debuted at number 1 on the Oricon Weekly Charts and sold over 477,000 copies.
 On the yearly Oricon rankings, the single ranked 15th.

-In June 1984 she released her 9th studio album "Tinker Bell".
-Unlike the two previous released albums, it does not contain track to be written by Seiko herself.
+In June she released her 9th studio album "Tinker Bell".
+Unlike the two previous released albums, it does not contain any track written by herself.
 The album includes singles Rock'n Rouge, Jikan no Kuni no Alice and 7 newly written songs.
-Until this release, the album always had 10 tracks in total, however in Tinker Bell case, it turned out to be only 9 due to her busy schedule with the live tour series.
+Until this release, the album always had 10 tracks in total, however in this case, only 9 were included due to her busy schedule.
 The album debuted at number 1 on the Oricon Weekly sales.

-In August 1984 she released her eighteenth single Pink no Mozart, written by Hosono.
-It become her second television commercial song to be associated with the Kakubo series of the products launched under title 1984 Aki.
-The title itself has nothing to do with the famous composed and the origin of the idea has never been explained to the public.
-The single charted at number one on the Oricon Weekly Charts and sold over 424k copies.
-On the yearly Oricon rankings, the singled ranked at 17th place.
+In August 1984 she released her eighteenth single "Pink no Mozart", written by Hosono.
+It became her second television commercial song to be associated with the Kakubo series of the products launched under the title "1984 Aki".
+The title itself has nothing to do with the famous composer and has never been explained to the public.
+The single charted at number one on the Oricon Weekly Charts and sold over 424,000 copies.
+On the yearly Oricon rankings, the singled ranked 17th.

 In November 1984 she released her nineteenth single "Heart no Earring".
-It has become her second single which did not receive any promotional ties.
-With this single, Seiko's all singles since the debut has been statistically recorded to sold over 10 million copies.
-The single debuted at number 1 on the Oricon Weekly Charts and sold over 477k copies.
-On the yearly 1984 Oricon rankings, the singled ranked at 68th place and in 1985 Oricon rankings at 66th place.
+It was her second single without any promotional ties.
+With this single, all of Seiko's singles since her debut have sold over 10 million copies.
+The single debuted at number 1 on the Oricon Weekly Charts and sold over 477,000 copies.
+On the yearly rankings, the singled ranked at 68th place and in 1985 at 66th place.